 Do you know how much your brand is worth?
 Although brand valuation can be difficult to measure, since a brand is an intangible asset, knowing its worth is useful not only for your business strategy but also in shaping your marketing strategy.

-Having a powerful brand in today’s competitive market is crucial to stand out.
+Building powerful brands in today’s competitive market is crucial if you want to stand out.
 In this post, we look into how today’s top brands are valued, how you can measure your brand’s value, and what you can do to build your brand power.

 Insight: More marketing leaders are investing in brand building to nurture their brand image and create more value for their audience.